Byron1201/Byron1201.github.io/EgoThinker/README.md

-# stag4d_webpage
+# egothinker_webpage
-webpage for stag4d
+webpage for egothinker